mohamedtamer0/DesignPatterns-Kotlin/README.md

 ##
 ## Abstract Factory
-The abstract factory pattern is used to provide a client with a set of related or dependant objects.
-The "family" of objects created by the factory are determined at run-time.
+The abstract Creationaldesignpattern.factory pattern is used to provide a client with a set of related or dependant objects.
+The "family" of objects created by the Creationaldesignpattern.factory are determined at run-time.

 ## UML :